High Quality Links purple

 3) Attract Image Links

 Image link building is a long-term strategy but will attract quality links if done correctly.
+Best of all, it’s passive and requires little effort once set up.

 Image link building is when you create quality, relevant images that people want to share or use.